5 Treatments For Cat Dry Skin Getting Rid of Your Cat's Itchy Skin

 2. Omega 3 Fatty Acids & Other Supplements

-If your cat already has a well-balanced diet, consider an Omega 3 supplement.
-The benefits of fish oil for pets even go beyond skin moisture -- some tests indicate it may help prevent cancer.
+If your cat already has a well-balanced diet, consider an Omega-3 supplement.
+The benefits of fish oil for pets even go beyond skin moisture.
+Some tests indicate it may help prevent cancer.
 You may also consider a more general supplement, like Dermatrix, that includes keratin for skin health.
+These are some of the most used Omega-3 supplements for cats.

 3. Topical Treatments, Shampoos, and Grooming